Lady Bird Johnson: Honors

 On August 27, 1969, President Richard Nixon dedicated a 300 acre grove of redwood trees as the "Lady Bird Johnson Grove" due to her efforts as First Lady toward preserving national resources for Americans.
 The grove is located just north of Orick, California, and is part of Redwood National Park.
 Lady Bird attended the dedication with former President Johnson.

 Lady Bird Johnson was awarded the Presidential Medal of Freedom by President Gerald Ford on January 10, 1977.
 The citation for her medal read:

 One of America's great First Ladies, she claimed her own place in the hearts and history of the American people.
 In councils of power or in homes of the poor, she made government human with her unique compassion and her grace, warmth and wisdom.
 Her leadership transformed the American landscape and preserved its natural beauty as a national treasure.

 She received the Congressional Gold Medal in 1988, becoming the first wife of a president to receive the honor.
 In a 1982 poll taken of historians ranking the most influential and important First Ladies, Lady Bird was ranked third—behind Abigail Adams and Eleanor Roosevelt—primarily for her work as a conservation activist.

 In 1995, the National Wildflower Research Center, near Austin, Texas, was renamed the Lady Bird Johnson Wildflower Center.
 She and actress Helen Hayes founded the center in 1982.

 In 1966, she was awarded the National Institute of Social Sciences Gold Medal for Services to Humanity.

 In 1995, Lady Bird received the Golden Plate Award of the American Academy of Achievement.

 In November 1968, Columbia Island, in Washington, D.C., was renamed Lady Bird Johnson Park in honor of her campaign as first lady to beautify the capital.
 In 1976, the Lyndon Baines Johnson Memorial Grove on the Potomac was dedicated on Columbia Island.

 Lady Bird declined many overtures to name Austin's Town Lake in her honor after she had led a campaign to clean up the lake and add trails to its shoreline; following her death, Austin Mayor Will Wynn's office said it was a "foregone conclusion that Town Lake is going to be renamed" in honor of Lady Bird Johnson.
 The lake was renamed Lady Bird Lake on July 26, 2007.

-In April 2008, the "Lady Bird Johnson Memorial Cherry Blossom Grove" was dedicated to Marshfield, Missouri.
+In April 2008, the "Lady Bird Johnson Memorial Cherry Blossom Grove" was dedicated in Marshfield, Missouri.
 The dedication took place during the city's annual cherry blossom festival.
 Johnson had supported the rural community and their initiative to plant ornamental cherry trees.

 In 1995, she received an Honor Award from the National Building Museum for her lifetime leadership in beautification and conservation campaigns.
 She was also named the honorary chairwoman of the Head Start program.